ra-jeev/vhisper/README.md

 - **Post-Processing:** Optionally correct and refine transcriptions for better accuracy and clarity (`Llama 3.1` model).
 Local settings persistence.
 - **Notes Management:** View and manage saved notes with playback for each audio recording.

+Read the [associated blog post](https://rajeev.dev/building-voice-notes-app-with-ai-transcription-and-post-processing) to learn how to create this application from scratch.

 ## Technologies Used

 - [Nuxt](https://nuxt.com): Vue.js framework for the application foundation